pact-foundation/pact-stub-server/README.md

     -v, --version         Prints version information

 OPTIONS:
     -d, --dir <dir>...
 Directory of pact files to verify (can be repeated) -f, --file <file>...
 Pact file to verify (can be repeated) -l, --loglevel <loglevel>                Log level (defaults to info) [possible values: error, warn, info, debug, trace, none]
-    -p, --port <port>            Port to run on (defaults to random port assigned by the OS) -u, --url <url>...
+    -p, --port <port>                        Port to run on (defaults to random port assigned by the OS) -s, --provider-state <provider-state>    Provider state regular expression to filter the responses by -u, --url <url>...
 URL of pact file to verify (can be repeated) --user <user>                        User and password to use when fetching pacts from URLS in user:password form

 ```